RonanzinDev/go-todo-docker/Readme.md

 # TODO API

-I decide to builder some api in golang using docker, and nothing is better than a todo right?
-So i complete all project and gotta some good experiece
+I decided to build some Rest Api in golang using docker, and nothing is better than a todo, right?
+So i completed all project and got some good experience